In case you’re new to retro reflective photo eyes:

-In overhead doors, automatic gates, and even parking barrier applications, it is absolutely critical that photoeyes work reliably for the safety of the install and its users in both residential and commercial settings
+In overhead doors, automatic gates, and even parking barrier applications, it is absolutely critical that your photoeyes work reliably for the safety of the install and its users in both residential and commercial settings

 5 steps for success

-- Hold the reflector and stand 4-6 feet away from the installed photoeye.
+Hold the reflector and stand 4-6 feet away from the installed photoeye.
 Position the reflector to intercept and reflect the beam until the Green LED and Red LED on the photoeye are on and steady.

 If the photo eye loses signal before you arrive at the desired distance, start step two again with the sensitivity/gain set to 1/2 of its maximum and repeat step 3.

-- Once the target area has been identified, mount the reflector as close to the center of the target area as possible.
+Once the target area has been identified, mount the reflector as close to the center of the target area as possible.

-- Once the reflector is aligned and securely mounted, increase the gain or sensitivity to the maximum setting.
+Once the reflector is aligned and securely mounted, increase the gain or sensitivity to the maximum setting.

 We have found that this process gives our installers the best and most reliable Photoeye operation no matter the situation and results in far fewer callbacks.
 We always recommend using hoods as well, particularly if a wide variety of weather is expected.